-It is difficult to imagine how these arrangements are anything but a mininstitution as opposed to a simple dwelling unit or residence.
-Operators are known to move residents around between apartments or houses - unlike how a family or three roommates behave.
-This sort of arrangement certainly does not constitute a community residence in any sense of the words - remember that community residences are supposed to emulate a biological family.
-The segregated housing it creates runs counter to the core purpose of a community residence: to achieve normalization and community integration with your "able-bodied" neighbors as your role models.
+Operators of recovery communities are known to move residents from one apartment to another - unlike how a family or three roommates behave.
+This sort of arrangement certainly does not constitute a community residence in any sense of the words - remember that the essence of a community residence is to emulate a biological family.
+The segregated housing a recovery community creates runs counter to the core purpose of a community residence: to achieve normalization and community integration with the "able-bodied" neighbors as role models.